Āpiha Whare Herehere

 - assertive and able to use their initiative

 - coaching experience.

 Corrections officers need to be fit, healthy and strong as they spend a lot of time on their feet and the job can be physically demanding.
-They also have need to have good hearing.
+They also need to have good hearing.